-AASB 7 introduced new disclosures to improve the information about financial instruments.
-It requires the disclosure of qualitative and quantitative information about exposure to risks arising from financial instruments, including specified minimum disclosures about credit risk, liquidity risk and market risk, including sensitivity analysis to market risk.
-The amendment to AASB 101 introduces disclosures about the level of an entity's capital and how it manages capital.
+AASB 7 requires the disclosure of qualitative and quantitative information about exposure to risks arising from financial instruments, including specified minimum disclosures about credit risk, liquidity risk and market risk, including sensitivity analysis to market risk.

 Capital management

 The Group considers its capital to comprise its ordinary share capital and its retained earnings, net of accumulated losses.